Frozen solid -- Warming, Expanding, Polluted & Acidified

 Take a close look at the top right of this chart

 Having earned a geology degree from McMaster University in 1964, Paul Hoffman worked for the Geological Survey of Canada for a while, studying Proterozoic geology across Canada’s north, then moved on to the School of Earth and Ocean Sciences, at the University of Victoria.
-Hoffman is now Sturgis Hooper Professor Emeritus of Geology at Harvard University.

 I interviewed Paul Hoffman back in the early 1990s, for my Earth Chronicles series.

-At the time, Proterozoic carbonates and the involvement of plate tectonics in Earth’s early history were his area of specialty.
+At the time, Proterozoic carbonates and the involvement of plate tectonics in Earth’s early history were his areas of specialty.
 Hoffman was aware of Joe Kirschvink’s Snowball Earth idea, but never dug down into the details.
-In the course of geology fieldwork in northern Namibia, studying the relative proportion of carbon isotopes in polished rock, his interest would grow enormously.

-When I heard Paul Hoffman would be giving a talk at Mac about Snowball Earth, I registered.
-Hoffman’s mid-June presentation to a roomful of Mac grads — reviewing evidence for Snowball Earth from the fields of geochemistry, paleoclimatology, biology, and molecular phylogeny — was both engaging and intellectually challenging.
-Afterward, Hoffman accompanied me to the studios of CFMU, where we sat down for a talk about Snowball Earth.
+Hoffman’s mid-June presentation to a roomful of Mac grads — reviewing evidence for Snowball Earth from the fields of geochemistry, paleoclimatology, biology, and molecular phylogeny; outlining how life may have radiated from that exceptionally chilling experience (“the early Ediacaran fossil record (635-575 Ma) is understudied outside China”) — was both engaging and intellectually challenging.

 Listen to our conversation in today’s podcast.
 Click on the play button above, or go here.